nostoz/deribit_volatility_download_and_visualize/README.md

 `python deribit_loader.py`

-The program will fetch and save the options data for the specified currencies to Parquet files in the `data` folder.
+The program will fetch and save the options data for the specified crypto-currencies to Parquet files in the `data` folder.

 ## Examples